How to know when it's time to replace your iPhone battery

 On iPhone 15 and newer models, you can now see your Cycle Count directly in the Battery Health menu.

-• Most iPhone batteries are designed to retain 80% of their original capacity after 1,000 full charge cycles.
+- Newer iPhone batteries are designed to retain around 80% of their original capacity after approximately 1,000 complete charge cycles under normal conditions.

 Peak Performance Capability